 As well as racing cars and buggies, there is the chance to actually ride on a motorbike, with a superb restaurant on site, too.
 The gift shop is handy for souvenirs and a unique present to take home.

 Which rugby games did Iwata host?
 Yamaha Stadium hosted group games.

 Last but certainly not least is Kamaishi, in the Iwate Prefecture.
 Their stadium name, Kamaishi Recovery Memorial Stadium, alludes to the devastating 2011 tsunami.
 It’s a dramatic and fitting tribute to the tragedy, and also the local will to surge back strongly.

 Kamaishi is renowned in Japan for being an iron and steel pioneer, and that history has won it a place on UNESCO’s coveted World Heritage List.
 The Iron and Steel Museum will tell the whole tale.

 The local fishing industry is also on the way back, and there are some great places to enjoy the boat-fresh bounty.
 See it for yourself at the Sunfish Kamaishi fish market.
 For nature lovers, plan a day excursion to the spectacularly beautiful Sanriku Fukkō National Park, reachable in approximately one hour, 20 minutes by car.

-Which rugby games will Kamaishi host?
-Kamaishi's stadium is holding group stage game.
+Which rugby games did Kamaishi host?
+Kamaishi's stadium hosted group stage games.